-Estes and Bezeuidenhout began by laying the ground rules for tequila evaluation.
-Clearly the color of the liquor (and photography) wasn’t applicable since the sangre room was so dark.
-However, we could still get a sense of the nose, palate and viscosity.
+Estes and Bezuidenhout began the “Great Minds of Tequila” by laying the ground rules for tequila evaluation.
+Clearly the liquor’s color (and photography) weren’t applicable since the sangre room was so dark.
+However, we could still get a sense of the nose, palate, and viscosity.
 Even in low light, it’s possible to see how well the tequila clings to the side of a glass.
-Bezeuidenhout, a Johannesburg native, instructed us to “nose” the glass and wet the palate before taking a full sip.
+Bezuidenhout is a Johannesburg native who instructed us to “nose” the glass and wet the palate before taking a full sip.
 Estes added, “Allow it to wash across your receptors.”

 In case you’re unfamiliar with Tequila Ocho, the Camarena family launched the brand on 8/8/08.
 Third generation tequilero Felipe Camarena sources agave from a single field in the Jalisco highlands.
 Partida Tequila is a larger brand dating to 2001, when San Francisco based marketer Gary Shansby started cultivating, cooking and distilling tequila in the “lowlands.”

-Each round of tequila started with two blind tastes, followed by two pours of Tequila Ocho.
-We started with a quartet of blancos, which are the truest representation of the agave since they don’t touch wood or experience aging.
+Each tequila round started with two blind tastes, followed by two Tequila Ocho pours.
+We started with four blancos, which are the truest representation of the agave since they don’t touch wood or experience aging.

 Blind añejo #1 had a caramel body and a fairly smooth but short finish.
-When Estes and Bezeuidenhout took guesses, some seasoned tequila drinkers were able to nail the brand straight away.
-It took seconds before we learned that sample #1 was produced by Don Julio.
+When Estes and Bezuidenhout took guesses, some seasoned tequila drinkers were able to nail the brand straight away.
+It took seconds before we learned that Don Julio produced sample #1.
 Very impressive.

 Blind añejo #2 was almost peppery, with a spicy body and a longer finish.
 This turned out to be Partida.

 Tequila Ocho is a highlands tequila.
-In general, highlands tequilas are softer, rounder and fruitier.
+In general, highlands tequilas are softer, rounder, and fruitier.
 Valley tequila is more aggressive.
-The 2008 Tequila Ocho blanco originated in their Carrizal field.
+Tequila Ocho’s 2008 blanco originated in their Carrizal field.

 2009 Tequila Ocho blanco originated from their Las Pomez field, where the agave was apparently beyond ripe.
 This variety enjoyed pine fermentation, as opposed to the typical stainless steel.
 This pour had high acidity, with a flavor close to fresh roasted, unfermented agave – sweet potato.
 This was one of my favorite tequilas of the night.

 Blind Reposado #1 was the spiciest tequila yet, with vanilla notes from fermentation in “American whiskey” barrels.
 Unfortunately, this tequila had an off-putting aroma.
-This turned out to be La Fortaleza, made by fifth-generation tequileros in the town of Tequila.
+This turned out to be La Fortaleza, which fifth-generation tequileros made in the town of Tequila.

 Blind Reposado #2 was honey smooth, with a cleaner aroma.

-The 2008 Tequila Ocho reposado came from their Carrizal field and was aged in neutralized American whiskey barrels.
-It was viscous, had high acidity and Estes described a “briny olive” flavor.
-This was a descriptor I never expected, but it seemed strangely appropriate.
+2008 Tequila Ocho’s reposado came from their Carrizal field and aged in neutralized American whiskey barrels.
+It was viscous, with high acidity.
+Estes described a “briny olive” flavor.
+I never expected this descriptor, but it seemed strangely appropriate.

 2009 Tequila Ocho reposado came from their Los Pomez field and featured a nice cinnamon flavor.
 It was unfiltered, so the tequila was especially viscous.

-Añejos are aged for 1-3 years in oak barrels that hold under 600 liters.
+Añejos age for 1-3 years in oak barrels that hold under 600 liters.

 Blind Añejo #1 was very smooth, with butterscotch notes.
 Copa d’Oro bartender Vincenzo Marianella pinpointed the tequila as Chinaco.